barsoom/devbook/styleguide/javascript/README.md

 #### File structure

-Name the file after the default export, so that `Foobar.js` exports the component `Foobar`.
+Name the file after the default export, so that `MyAwesomeComponent.js` exports the component `MyAwesomeComponent`.

 Try to use 1 component for each file, especially if they have a lot of logic that can be separated.
 It's ok to have multiple components in one file if they are closely related.